MLHale/nebraska-gencyber/students/Intro_iot_node_red/README.md

 ### Evaluation
 Use Kahoot to assess comprehension
-* Which cybersecurity first principle addresses how nodes can be replaced with other nodes in a flow to modify features? _Modularization_
+* Which Cybersecurity First Principle addresses how nodes can be replaced with other nodes in a flow to modify features? _Modularization_
-* Which cybersecurity first principle addresses how you are unable to directly access the inner workings of a node but must set parameters through dialogs? _Resource Encapsulation_.
+* Which Cybersecurity First Principle addresses how you are unable to directly access the inner workings of a node but must set parameters through dialogs? _Resource Encapsulation_.
 * Each node represents a single action however there may be several steps hidden in the background is an example of? _Abstraction_.
 * An IFTTT program is called a what? _Recipe_.

 ### Additional Resources
-For more information, investigate the following.
+For more information, investigate the following:

 * [Node Red website](https://nodered.org/)